Factors that influence moving costs from Minneapolis to Missoulatoggle

 How long does a move from Minneapolis to Missoula take?

-The 1,181-mile move from Minneapolis, MN, to Missoula, MT, takes two to eight days.
-Some Minneapolis movers may offer expedited moving if you need it faster.
-If you need more time, ask your mover about storage options in Missoula.
+The 1,181-mile journey from Minneapolis, MN to Missoula, MT typically takes two to eight days.
+Some movers in Minneapolis offer expedited services if you're on a tight schedule, and if you need extra time, be sure to ask about storage options in Missoula.

 Helpful moving resources